Two stability theorems on plethysms of Schur functions

 For Theorem~\ref{thm:nuStable} we must extend these ideas to families of semistandard signed tableaux.

-\begin{definition}[Semistandard signed tableau families] Let $\tauS$ be a skew partition and let $R \in \N$. \begin{defnlistS} \item A \emph{row-type semistandard signed tableau family} of shape $\tauS$ and size~$R$ is the multiset of entries in a plethystic semistandard signed tableau of outer shape $(R)$ and inner shape $\tauS$. \item A \emph{column-type semistandard signed tableau family} of shape $\tauS$ and size $R$ is the multiset of entries in a plethystic semistandard signed tableau of outer shape $(1^R)$ and inner shape $\tauS$. \end{defnlistS} The \emph{signed weight} of a semistandard signed tableau family is the sum of the signed weights of its $\tauS$-tableau elements. \end{definition}
+\begin{definition}[Semistandard signed tableau families] Let $\tauS$ be a skew partition and let $R \in \N$. \begin{defnlistS} \item A \emph{row-type semistandard signed tableau family} of shape $\tauS$ and size~$R$ is the multiset of entries in a plethystic semistandard signed tableau of outer shape $(R)$ and inner shape $\tauS$. \item A \emph{column-type semistandard signed tableau family} of shape $\tauS$ and size $R$ is the multiset of entries in a plethystic semistandard signed tableau of outer shape $(1^R)$ and inner shape $\tauS$. \end{defnlistS} The \emph{signed weight} of a semistandard signed tableau family is the sum of the signed weights of its $\tauS$-tableau elements.
+A tableau family is \emph{singleton} if it has a single element. \end{definition}

-Signed weights are ordered by the $\ell$-signed dominance order of Definition~\ref{defn:ellSignedDominanceOrder}.
+Signed weights are ordered by the $\ell$-signed dominance order in Definition~\ref{defn:ellSignedDominanceOrder}.

 \begin{definition}[Maximal signed weights] A semistandard signed tableau family of signed weight $\swtp{\kappa}$ is \emph{maximal} if its signed weight is maximal in the $\ell(\kappa^\-)$-signed dominance order amongst all semistandard signed tableau families of its type, shape and size, \emph{considering only} those families whose negative entries come from $\{-1,\ldots, -\ell(\kappa^\-)\}$.
-A \emph{maximal signed weight} is the signed weight of a maximal semistandard signed tableau family.
-A tableau family is \emph{singleton} if it has a single element. \end{definition}
+A \emph{maximal signed weight} is the signed weight of a maximal semistandard signed tableau family. \end{definition}

 For example, the maximal singleton semistandard signed tableau families of shape $(2,2)$ have as their unique elements the tableaux $t_{\ell^\-}\bigl((2,2)\bigr)$ for $\ell^\- = 2$, $1$ and $0$, shown below: